0001 — Sendable concurrency model

 Single-script invocations

-neoc script.luau that never calls thread.spawn continues to work without ceremony.
-No import required, no ceremony, no cost.
+neoc script.luau without thread.spawn → works unchanged.
+No import, no ceremony, no cost.

 Drawbacks

-workers.sharedmust be rewritten to use spawn-time handoff.
-The migration plan (below) stages this across multiple PRs to keepmaingreen throughout. - Discoverability.
-With
+workers.sharedmust rewrite to spawn-time handoff.
+Migration plan stages across multiple PRs —mainstays green. - Discoverability.

-Concurrent*orstd:sync, the naming convention IS the documentation — a script author scanning the API immediately knows what's shareable.
-With the Sendable model, you need docs or the spawn-time error to learn the boundary.
-The mitigation is clear error messages and.d.luautype stubs. - No static checking.
+Concurrent*orstd:sync→ naming convention IS documentation.
+Sendable model requires docs or spawn-time error to learn boundary.
+Mitigation: clear errors +.d.luautype stubs. - No static checking.
 Swift enforces

-Sendableat compile time.
-We enforce it at spawn time — a runtime check.
-The error is immediate and clear, but it's not caught before execution.
-This is inherent to a dynamically-typed language and is an acceptable tradeoff.
+Sendableat compile time; we enforce at spawn time (runtime check).
+Error is immediate and clear but not caught before execution.
+Inherent to dynamic typing — acceptable tradeoff.

 Alternatives